-Jewellery Jargon: clasp styles
+Jewellery Jargon: Clasp Styles

-Clasp Styles
+Clasp Styles used in Beaded Jewellery

 Parrot or Lobster Clasp